u1i/apigeek.net/openai/aristotle.md

-# Aristotle giving a Commencement Address: The Importance of Contemplation in our Lives
+# Aristotle: The Importance of Contemplation in our Lives

+### The great philosopher giving a commencement address at the university

 ### [Video](https://www.youtube.com/watch?v=FvO0NNGytwY)